johnnadratowski/shawty/README.md

 ServerBase prototype to implement your backend.
 The plugins provided should be a fairly straightforward documentation of how to do so.

+## Static Templates

+Right now, the system supports serving other static templates by default using the /t/ url path and the file path to serve, served from the template-path directory argument.
+I may swap out this simplistic way of serving other static files in the future in favor of a better template hosting Node framework.
+When using the -i index page argument, this should be contained in the template-path as well.

 ## Extra Notes

 I know this documentation is fairly sparse at this point, hopefully I can come back and